 - 2 What disqualifies you from getting a CDL in Illinois?

-- 12 What is on the CLP test?
+- 12 How many questions are on the Illinois CDL test?

 How much does it cost to get a CDL permit in Illinois?

 Fees For Getting Your CDL Illinois: Original or renewal commercial learner’s permit: $50.
 Adding/removing an endorsement/restriction: $5.
 Original, renewal, or transferred commercial driver license: $60.
 Adding/removing an endorsement/restriction: $5.